protesilaos/my-website/_interpretations/2022-06-30-psarantonis-tigri.md

 is common in Greece to pass nicknames down through generations.

 But that is not why I'm writing this.
-Psarantonis interprets "The tiger", which is performatively brilliant piece of art but also deserves our attention for the profundity of its lyrics:
+Psarantonis interprets "The tiger", which is a performatively brilliant piece of art though also deserves our attention for the profundity of its lyrics:
 <https://www.youtube.com/watch?v=iV1CwUQl-pM>.

 What follows are the lyrics in Greek, followed by my translation and